cujarrett/learning-aws/aws-certified-solutions-architect–associate/compute.md

 #### EBS (Elastic Block Store)
 Elastic Block Store provides persistent block storage volumes for use with Amazon EC2 instances in the AWS Cloud.
 Each Amazon EBS volume is automatically replicated within its Availability Zone to protect you from component failure, offering high availability and durability.

+- When adding additional volumes `Delete on Termination` is not checked automatically
+- You can change the type of EBS that the bootable OS is on to **Provisioned IOPS** (**io1**) without having downtime (crazy cool tech).
+- You can change EBS volume sizes and storage types on the fly

 #### 5 Different EBS Storage Types
 - **General Purpose** (**gp2**) (SSD) - General purpose SSD volume that balances price and performance for a wide variety of transactional workloads
 - **Provisioned IOPS** (**io1**) (SSD) - Really fast input/outputs per second.
 Highest performing SSD volume designed for mission-critical applications.